metno/wdb/README.md

 The system can be used to:

-- Decode and store meteorological and oceanographic forecast fields
+- Decode and store meteorological and oceanographic forecast fields and observations
 - Load forecasts, analysis, wave and circulations models stored in GRIB1, GRIB2, and NetCDF format
 - Retrieve data through the WDB Call Interface (WCI).
 This is an SQL function interface that isolated applications from the internal tables